aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/conversions/convert-excel-to-list/_index.md

 ['Region', 'Central', 'East', 'Central']
 ```

-## **How to Convert Range to List**
+## **How to Convert a Range of Excel to List**
-Here's an example code snippet to demonstrate how to export worksheet data to list using Aspose.Cells for Python via .NET:
+Here's an example code snippet to demonstrate how to export range data to list using Aspose.Cells for Python via .NET:
 1. Load the [sample file](sample_data.xlsx).
 1. Get the first worksheet.
 1. Create the Range.